allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 2. Click on the Delete Event button it.

+!!! warning
-!!! warning: There is no undo function if you delete it by mistake.
+    There is no undo function if you delete it by mistake.

 !!!
+Note
-Note Deleting an Event does not delete any commitments that were assigned to it, nor does it remove any people, equipment, or crew templates that were assigned to those commitments.
+    Deleting an Event does not delete any commitments that were assigned to it, nor does it remove any people, equipment, or crew templates that were assigned to those commitments.
 It simply deletes the overall Event information.

 Mission Planning Sheet

 The Mission Planning Sheet \(MPS\) is designed for the Distributed Ground Control Station \(DCGS\) community.
 It resides in the Commitments Board and is designed to assist scheduling coordination.
-Commitment and 94

-personnel data automatically populate and additional remarks can be added.
+Commitment and personnel data automatically populate and additional remarks can be added.
 The MPS editor includes date/time stamped approval options.
 The MPS editor includes Letter of X warning flags when scheduled individuals are overdue, decertified, and/or expired for certifications.

 Setup the Mission Planning Sheet \(MPS\)